esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 combination of the following:

 - Structured Grids composed of a single logically rectangular patch
-- Unstructured Meshes composed of hexahedrons (e.g. cubes) and tetrahedrals.
+- Unstructured Meshes composed of hexahedrons (e.g. cubes) and tetrahedrons.

 Restrictions: